simonkamp/curve-trees/readme.md

 # Curve Trees

-This is a benchmarking implementation for [Curve Trees](https://eprint.iacr.org/2022/756).
+This is a benchmarking implementation of [Curve Trees](https://eprint.iacr.org/2022/756).
 It is not for production purposes.

 This repository contains:
-- A modified version of [dalek bulletproofs](https://github.com/dalek/bulletproofs), which is adapted to support any curve implemented using the [arkworks algebra library](https://github.com/arkworks-rs/algebra) in addition to batch verification and vector commitments.
+- A modified version of [dalek bulletproofs](https://github.com/dalek/bulletproofs), which is adapted to support any curve implemented using the [arkworks algebra library](https://github.com/arkworks-rs/algebra) in addition to batch verification and vector commitments (see [Generalized Bulletproofs](./bulletproofs/generalized-bulletproofs.md)).
 - Bulletproof constraints to show that a commitment is a rerandomization of a member of the set represented by a curve tree.
 I.e. the select and rerandomize relation.
-- Benchmarks for the VCash anonymous payment system.
+- Benchmarks of the VCash anonymous payment system.
-- Benchmarks for an accumulator based on opening a commitment extracted using the select and rerandomize relation.
+- Benchmarks of an accumulator based on opening a commitment extracted using the select and rerandomize relation.

 ## Running Benchmarks